reqable/reqable-docs/en-US/changelogs/windows/index.md

 - 🐞 [Fix] The bug of incomplete display of changelogs in the version update window.

 ## v1.3.0 <small><small>*2023-09-05*</small></small>
-- 🚀 [New] Display the application where the traffic from.
+- 🚀 [NEW] Display the application where the traffic from.
-- 🚀 [New] Support filtering traffic according to application in the explorer.
+- 🚀 [NEW] Support filtering traffic according to application in the explorer.
 - 💪 [Opt] When the traffic list is at the bottom, it will automatically scroll if new data appears.
 - 💪 [Opt] The read items in the structure tree are grayed out.
 - 💪 [Opt] Added type icon display in the structure tree.